bifurcation/go-acme/README.md

 * `objects.go` - Objects that are passed between components
 * `util.go` - Miscellaneous utility methods
 * `anvil_test.go` - Unit tests

-If you want to run the CA, say to test client compatibility, just run the tests (`go test`).
-The last test starts up the CA and runs until the Go test harness kills it (a couple of minutes).

 Dependencies: